indeedeng/go-groups/README.md

 # Project Overview

-Command `go-groups` is a CLI tool to parse go import blocks, sort, and re-group the imports.
+Command `go-groups` is a CLI tool to deterministically rewrite go import blocks to sort and re-group the imports.

 `go-groups` is similar to `goimports`, but in addition to sorting imports